nshout/nshout/README.md

 Skills: Python / C++ / Java / Kotlin.

-- 🔭 I’m currently working on nshout.auth
+- 🔭 I’m currently working on Primrose
 - 📫 How to reach me: Nshout#0001